Fort Bend ISD's return to class could mean changing teachers

-For more than a month Fort Bend ISD dad Michael Schnieders has been hard at work as virtual school enforcer.
+For more than a month, Fort Bend ISD dad Michael Schnieders has been hard at work as a virtual school enforcer.

-"There are times that I have to remind them that their teachers can see them in the screen," said Schnieders.
+"There are times that I have to remind them that their teachers can see them on the screen," said Schnieders.

 After losing his job in sports and event marketing, he decided to open his home to two other students, creating a small learning pod.